Lutheran Church – Missouri Synod: Canada

-The LCMS oversaw an extensive roster of congregations in Canada until 1988, when the Canadian component became a separate and autonomous organization, Lutheran Church-Canada.
-However, this was an administrative and not theological division and the two groups still share close ties.
-A small number of Ontario and Quebec churches remain within the LCMS.
+The LCMS had an extensive roster of congregations in Canada until 1988, when the Canadian component became a separate and autonomous organization, Lutheran Church-Canada.
+However, this was an administrative, not theological division, and the two groups still share close ties and are in full communion with one another.
+A small number of congregations in Ontario and Quebec that are in the non-geographical English and SELC districts remain within the LCMS.